-- 1) Effects on coastal processes, including effects on shoreline stability in the vicinity. - 2) Effects on public access to and along the coastal marine area.

-- 3) Effects on aquatic ecosystem health and indigenous biodiversity. - 4) Effects on public open space and visual amenity. - 5) Height of the addition or alteration to the structure. - 6) Effects of disturbance, deposition and discharge associated with construction, including use of heavy machinery. - 7) Use of the addition or alteration to the structure. - Effects on Russell and Mangonui heritage precincts (as set out in the Far North District Plan).
+- 1) Effects on coastal processes, including effects on shoreline stability in the vicinity. - 2) Effects on public access to and along the coastal marine area. - 3) Effects on aquatic ecosystem health and indigenous biodiversity. - 4) Effects on public open space and visual amenity. - 5) Height of the addition or alteration to the structure. - 6) Effects of disturbance, deposition and discharge associated with construction, including use of heavy machinery. - 7) Use of the addition or alteration to the structure. - 8) Effects on Russell and Mangonui heritage precincts (as set out in the Far North District Plan). - 9) Effects on Outstanding Natural Landscapes.